 As we get older, our metabolism slows down and many people become less active.
-Because of this, many people accept weight gain as a natural part of ageing.
-While it is common, it still increases your risk of a number of health conditions.
+Because of this, weight gain is often accepted as a natural part of ageing.
+While it is common, it still increases your risk of several unwelcome health conditions.

-Different body types are more prone to carry weight and fat in different areas of their bodies.
-Pear-shaped people will likely carry more fat on the lower part of their bodies, while people with an apple shape are more prone to carry fat around their abdominal area.
+Different body types are more prone to carry weight and fat.
+Pear-shaped people will likely carry more fat on the lower part of their bodies, while people with an apple shape are more prone to carry fat around the abdominal area.

 When many people picture ‘belly fat’, they think of the outer layer of fat that sits just below the skin on their tummies, known as subcutaneous fat.
-But the truth is that most belly fat is much deeper than just the ‘muffin top’ that you can see hanging over your jeans.
-Visceral fat is packed around your organs including your stomach, liver and intestines.
+But the truth is that most belly fat is much deeper than just the ‘muffin top’ that hangs over the jeans.
+Visceral fat is packed around your organs, including your stomach, liver and intestines.

-We’ve all heard the term ‘beer gut’, but while beer is packed with calories and can cause weight gain, there is no evidence suggesting that it would cause weight gain around your middle section.
+We’ve all heard the term ‘beer gut’, but while beer is packed with calories and can cause weight gain, there is no evidence to suggest it would cause weight gain around the mid-section.
 There is, however, some evidence that the sugar content in soft drinks can increase belly fat.

 Fortunately, when you begin to lose weight, this deep visceral fat is the first to go.
-Despite what some companies would like to have you think, there is no single magic diet or workout routine that will trim down your belly fat.
-The fact of the matter is that regular exercise, drinking water and eating a healthy, balanced diet is the only way to trim down.
+Despite what some companies would like you to think, there is no single magic diet or workout routine that will trim down your belly fat.
+Regular exercise, drinking water and eating a healthy, balanced diet are the only ways to trim down.
 You also can’t target certain parts of your body, as you lose weight from all over.

-Have you found yourself carrying more weight around the middle as you get older?
+Have you found yourself carrying more weight around the middle as you’ve aged?
 Are you concerned about the health effects of visceral fat?

 If you enjoy our content, don’t keep it to yourself.
 Share our free eNews with your friends and encourage them to sign up.